 If you end up “saving up” your calories, you know what will happen at the event you’re saving up for?
 You’ll go balls to the wall and binge eat.
 It’s the same principle.
 When you restrict, you’ll want to end up binging.

 I know cutting out carbs can seem like an “easy” solution.
 But, unfortunately, there are no easy solutions if you REALLY want to fix the whole food problem.
 It’s about more than just the food, and if you only skim the surface, you’ll never bring about lasting change.

 So remember when you get tempted to cut out carbs, examine your motives and look at what rules you’re making for yourself.
 Women who struggle with food typically want to rebel against any rule we do make, so remember that if you cut out carbs completely, you may end up saying “F this” by day 3 because you really wanted that peanut butter toast!

-For more inspiration, guidance and support, come over and join the Food Freedom Facebook community!
+For more inspiration, guidance and support, check out the Food Freedom Bundle!